Master of Public Administration

 What are your admissions deadlines?

 Our program has an open enrollment policy.
 This means that students may apply throughout the year.
 We accept students up to a respectable time before the beginning of a semester so that students can enroll in courses for the semester that they choose to start in.
 We ask that students be accepted and the necessary paperwork and signatures be complete prior to the start of the semester.
-We encourage all prospective students to meet with our Student Services Coordinator, Leslie Barchard, so that she can help you through the process.
+We encourage all prospective students to meet with our Student Services Coordinator, Julie Starr, so that she can help you through the process.

 Where do I take the GRE?